ricallinson/deuce/README.md

 	> ./bin/yui3-offline
 	> Running at http://localhost:3000/index.html

 Once running __YUI3 Offline__ will serve a single [http://localhost:3000/index.html](http://localhost:3000/index.html) page.
 This page defines a YUI global configuration object which includes all ".js" files that are YUI Modules and were found in or below the application directory.
-Any ".js" files found which were not YUI Modules will still be available but throw an error on server start.
+Any ".js" files found which were not YUI Modules will still be available but called out on server start.
 For example, the directory structure below;

 	./app
 		init.js